LiliiaVerbenko/Shopping-Sales-Analysis/README.md

 ## Objective

-- Examine revenue variations across categories, regions, and time periods.
+- Examine revenue and sales variations across categories, regions, and time periods.
 - Explore the influence of sales trends and customer behavior on overall economic performance.

 ## Key Insights